Yeshiva University High School of Los Angeles: History

-YULA was proposed by Rabbi Marvin Hier in 1977 along with a center to honor Simon Wiesenthal, shortly before he and his family arrived in Los Angeles.
+YULA was proposed by rabbi Marvin Hier in 1977 along with a center to honor Simon Wiesenthal, shortly before he and his family arrived in Los Angeles.
 YULA was intended to be an affiliate of Yeshiva University offering secondary and tertiary education, but ultimately, it became solely a high school.
 As time passed, the Los Angeles Orthodox Jewish community perceived that Hier had placed more attention on developing the Wiesenthal Center, as opposed to the educational center.
 The school was ultimately founded in 1979.

 Yeshiva University of Los Angeles purchased a $2.25-million facility for high school classes, located on Robertson Boulevard, in late May 1990.
-Rabbi Hier had outbid Sephardic Jewish and Sikh organizations for the site.
+Hier had outbid Sephardic Jewish and Sikh organizations for the site.
 Prior to the purchase, Hier had asked for $5 million in additional federal funding for the Wiesenthal Center.
 In response, there were serious considerations for establishing a new Orthodox Jewish high school in Los Angeles, and some parents at YULA had threatened to remove their children.